falcon-fx/queue-stl/README.md

 # queue-stl
-A queue implementation using STL
+A queue and stack implementation using STL, with example files